helderlinhares/kafka-service/README.md

 ### Producing a "Poison Pill" Message

-This Rest client will produce a message on topic that don't follow the Avro schema: `me.hl.message`
+This Rest client will produce a message on topic that doesn't follow the Avro schema: `me.hl.message`

-The consumer won't be able to deserialize th message since it's content don't follow the Avro existing schema and will produce a message to topic: `me.hl.message.DLT`.
+The consumer won't be able to deserialize the message, since its content doesn't follow the Avro existing schema and will produce a message to topic: `me.hl.message.DLT`.

 Curl example:
 ```console